60pportunities/documentacao/docs/ggha.md

 Once you've finished configuring your workflow, save the YAML file and commit it to your repository.
 This will automatically en- able the workflow, and it will be triggered based on the events you've defined.

 With this basic GitHub Actions workflow in place, your project will be automatically built and tested on every push and pull request to the main branch.
 This is just the beginning of what you can do with GitHub Actions, as there are many more customization options and integrations available to help you streamline and automate your development processes.

 As you continue to explore GitHub Actions, you can leverage the growing marketplace of reusable actions to expand your workflow capabilities, such as deploying your application to various hosting platforms, sending notifications, and integrating with third-party services.

-The modular design and event-driven architecture of GitHub Actions allow you to create tailored automation workflows that fit your specific needs, ensuring that your development pro- cesses are as efficient and streamlined as possible.
+The modular design and event-driven architecture of GitHub Actions allow you to create tailored automation workflows that fit your specific needs, ensuring that your development processes are as efficient and streamlined as possible.

-In the following sections, we will dive deeper into the advanced features and customization options of GitHub Actions, helping you to unlock its full potential and transform your software devel- opment workflows.
+In the following sections, we will dive deeper into the advanced features and customization options of GitHub Actions, helping you to unlock its full potential and transform your software development workflows.

 ### Understanding YAML Syntax
 To effectively work with GitHub Actions, it's essential to understand the YAML syntax used to define workflows.
 YAML, which stands for "YAML Ain't Markup Language," is a human-readable data serialization format commonly used for configuration files and data exchange between languages with different data structures.
 In this section, we'll cover the basics of YAML syntax and provide examples to help you gain a better understanding of how to write and maintain your GitHub Actions workflow files.

 Basic structure:

-YAML files use indentation to represent the structure of data, simi- lar to how programming languages like Python use whitespace.
-The basic building blocks of YAML are scalars (strings, numbers, and booleans), sequences (arrays or lists), and mappings (key- value pairs or dictionaries).
+YAML files use indentation to represent the structure of data, similar to how programming languages like Python use whitespace.
+The basic building blocks of YAML are scalars (strings, numbers, and booleans), sequences (arrays or lists), and mappings (key-value pairs or dictionaries).
 Here's a simple example of YAML syntax:

 ```
 version: 1 languages: